immcantation/shazam/docs/topics/TargetingModel-class.md

 `mutability`
 :   Normalized rates of a given 5-mer being mutated.
 The mutability model is stored as a numeric vector of length 3125 with mutability rates for each 5-mer.
+Note that "normalized" means that the mutability rates for the 1024 5-mers that contain no "N" at any position sums up to 1 (as opposed to the entire vector summing up to 1).

 `targeting`
 :   Rate matrix of a given mutation ocurring, defined as